Butter

 Method

-Refrigeration in original packaging or airtight container, away from strong odors
+Refrigeration in original packaging or airtight container away from light and strong odors

 Duration